Thank you for submitting the form. Your reference number is

 What are we here for?

-In challenging economic times the community services RACV Community Foundation helps to fund are being called on more than ever.
+In challenging economic times, the community services that the RACV Community Foundation helps to fund are being called on more than ever.
 It's important the Foundation makes a significant contribution to the social fabric of Victoria.

 Vision: To provide a source of philanthropic funding for Victorian charitable and community organisations in order to improve quality of life.

 Mission: To provide funds to grassroots community service organisations that look to improve mobility in Victorian communities, with a view to enhancing social cohesion, safety, and/or environmental sustainability.

 Grants of up to $20,000 help grassroots organisations – often staffed by volunteers – deliver local projects that help improve the lives of people in need across Victoria.

 Since 1997 the RACV Community Foundation has approved grants of more than $3.7 million to more than 300 charities.

 Thanks to all those who applied through the 2016 grant round.

 The 2017 grant round will open in April, 2017.